 Calisthenics on the other hand naturally improves flexibility, coordination, and improves your real-world strength.

 If you are a complete master of the pull-up or the freestanding handstand, there is very little that you cannot do with your body.

 Which type of training is better for building muscle?

 You will build more overall muscle using weights, especially in your legs.

 However, proper training can help build equally impressive amounts of muscle in the upper body using weights or calisthenics.

-Which type of training is better for losing weight?
+Which is better for fat loss?

 What’s the best way to exercise for weight loss?